 - i.
 Number of digits after the decimal point: As the name suggests, you can specify the precision for the fraction part of the values.
 E.g., the number 1.234 is displayed as 1.2 if you set this precision to 1, as 1.234 if you set it to 3, and as 1.2340 if you set it to 4. - ii.
 Exponent representation above 10^x with x: Here you can define above which threshold scientific notation should be used.
-E.g., the value 1000 is displayed as 1000 if this value is larger then 3 and as 1e3 otherwise. - iii.
+E.g., the value 1000 is displayed as 1000 if this value is larger than 3 and as 1e3 otherwise. - iii.
 Display zero values below 10^{-x} with x: Due to inexact floating point representation, it often happens that users wish to round down values very near by zero to zero.
 Here you can define the threshold below which this rounding should take place.
 E.g., the value 0.0001 is displayed as 0.0001 if this value is larger than 3 and as zero otherwise. - iv.
-Use human readable units for bytes and occ: If enabled, units will be displayed in a human readable format, e.g. MB or GB.
+Use human readable units for bytes and occ: If enabled, units will be displayed in a human readable format, e.g. MB or GB. - f) Trees: This menu offers options to change the contents and the appearance of the items of all trees. - i.
+Font and colors: Opens a dialog to define 137 to change e.g. the fonts and sizes of GUI elements. - ii.
+Configure Tree Item Marker In this dialog, you can change the appearance of defined tree item markers.
+You may choose if the items should be marked with a special background color or with an icon (see 2.7.13). - iii.
+Demangle Function Names (only call trees) If this option is enabled (default), cube tries to demangle function names. - iv.
+Shorten Function Names (only call trees) This menu item opens a dialog in which you can hide parts of long function names.
+You may hide argument lists and return values of C++ functions.
+You may also hide namespaces, class and templates from C++ function names.
+For Fortran subroutines, module names can be hidden.